 Most concerns are resolved readily and informally by discussion with the teacher.
-If not, a matter may be escalated to the SENCO and then the Headteacher.
-Beyond this, a complaint may be taken to the Governing Body and Bradford Education.
+If not, a matter may be escalated to the SENCO and then a School Leader.
+Beyond this, a complaint may be taken to the Governing Body.

 Schools local offer